MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:copy (r_)

    Return a copy of the real, complex or integer matrix :var:`mat`.

+.. function:: mat:cplx (im_, r_)

+   Return the complex matrix built from the real matrix :var:`mat` and the real matrix :var:`im` representing the imaginary part with compatible sizes.

+.. function:: mat:rerim (re_, im_)

+   Return the real and the imaginary parts of the complex matrix :var:`mat`.

 .. function:: mat:reshape (nrow_, ncol_)